 This will bring you to another page which will allow you to set up the options you want to use on your site.

 Pro Tip: If you are downloading multiple plugins, wait until you have installed all of them before activating any of them.
 This will allow you to activate all of the plugins at once, saving you time.

 There’s Always a Plugin

 There are over fifty thousand plugins (55,274 at the time of this post) in the WordPress directory.
-Not to forget the thousands more that can be purchased.
-More than likely there is a plugin for just about any feature you can come up with.
+That’s not including the thousands more that can be purchased.
+More than likely there is a plugin for any feature you can come up with.